-The goal of the LAMACLIMA project is to advance the scientific and public understanding of the coupled effects between LCLM and climate, and to inform the elaboration of sustainable land-based adaptation and mitigation measures.
-It will investigate the biogeophysical and biogeochemical effects of three key changes in LCLM (re/afforestation, irrigation and wood harvest) on climate, their implications for several sectors (agriculture, water availability, biodiversity and economic productivity) as well as the resulting economic impacts.
+The goal of the LAMACLIMA project is to advance the scientific and public understanding of the coupled effects between land cover and land management and climate, and to inform the elaboration of sustainable land-based adaptation and mitigation measures.
+It will investigate the biogeophysical and biogeochemical effects of three key changes: re/afforestation, irrigation and wood harvest on climate, and their implications for several sectors (agriculture, water availability, biodiversity and economic productivity) as well as the resulting economic impacts.

 The research outcomes will be synthesised into an open-access and user-friendly tool, allowing their appropriate dissemination to other researchers but also regional-level adaptation planners and development actors as well as international institutions, environmental organisations and relevant private actors during dedicated workshops and online collaboration.
-The tool will be an emulator, i.e. a simplified model displaying the interactions between LCLM, the climate system, food production, water scarcity and the economy uncovered by the LAMACLIMA research activities.
+The tool will be an emulator, i.e. a simplified model displaying the interactions between land cover and land management, the climate system, food production, water scarcity and the economy uncovered by the LAMACLIMA research activities.

-The consortium otherwise includes experts on the interactions between LCLM and climate who will run a coordinated set of experiments with several Earth System models, economists who will integrate these results into a Computable General Equilibrium model and an agro-economic model.
+The consortium otherwise includes experts on the interactions between land cover and land management and climate who will run a coordinated set of experiments with several Earth System models, economists who will integrate these results into a Computable General Equilibrium model and an agro-economic model.
 The project will complement on-going international research efforts such as the Coupled Model Intercomparison Project 6 (CMIP6).

 Accounting for local temperature effect substantially alters afforestation patterns